David Adelman (basketball)

-David Leonard Adelman (born May 15, 1981) is an American professional basketball coach who is the lead assistant coach for the Denver Nuggets of the National Basketball Association (NBA).
+David Leonard Adelman (born May 15, 1981) is an American professional basketball coach who is the head coach for the Denver Nuggets of the National Basketball Association (NBA).
 He is the son of former NBA coach Rick Adelman.

+Early life

+Adelman was born to Mary Kay and Rick Adelman in Salem, Oregon.
+He grew up in Bull Mountain in the Portland metro area.
+Adelman was a ball boy for the Portland Trail Blazers, while his father was the team's head coach.
+Adelman played high school basketball for Jesuit High School in Beaverton, Oregon.
+He was a high school teammate of future Golden State Warriors general manager Mike Dunleavy Jr. Adelman attended Southern New Hampshire University where he played college basketball for the Penmen and graduated with a bachelor's degree in history.

 Coaching career

+High school (2002–2011)

-Adelman began coaching basketball after graduating from Jesuit High School in Portland, Oregon, where he stayed to become a volunteer assistant coach under Gene Potter from 2002–2006.
-He then became the head coach at Lincoln High School, leading the Cardinals to three city championships (2006–'07, 2009–'10, 2010–'11) and reaching the 6A championships where the Cardinals found themselves losing to none other than Jesuit High.
+Adelman began coaching basketball as a volunteer assistant at his alma mater Jesuit High School in Beaverton, Oregon under head coach Gene Potter from 2002 to 2006.
+He then became the head coach at Lincoln High School in Portland, Oregon, leading the Cardinals to three city championships (2006–07, 2009–10 and 2010–11) and reaching the 6A championships where the Cardinals lost to Grant High School.